Gittingthehubbing/Solar_Irradiance_ViT/README.md

 # Solar_Irradiance_ViT

-Official repo for "Vision transformer models to measure solar irradiance using sky images in temperate climates"
+Official repository for "Vision transformer models to measure solar irradiance using sky images in temperate climates"

+To run the model with a dummy input tensor please run model_with_dummy_input.py from the main directory.